Greece

 • There is no age limit on the acquisition of nationality by foundlings.

-• Generally, according to jurisprudence, the revocation of an administrative act (i.e. recognition of citizenship) after the expiry of a reasonable period is not allowed, unless there are reasons of public interest or fraudulent conduct of the person.
+• Generally, according to jurisprudence, the revocation of an administrative act (i.e. recognition of citizenship) is not allowed after the expiry of a reasonable period, unless there are reasons of public interest or fraudulent conduct of the person.

-• A Greek citizen adopted by a foreigner before completion of their 18th year can lose their Greek citizenship at the request of the adopter if they acquire the nationality of their adoptive parent.
-Each case is decided individually by the Minister of the Interior taking account of the opinion of the Citizenship Council.
+• A Greek citizen adopted by a foreigner before completion of their 18th birthday can lose their Greek citizenship at the request of the adopter if they acquire the nationality of their adoptive parent.
+Each case is decided individually by the Minister of the Interior taking into account the opinion of the Citizenship Council.

-• A foreign child adopted by Greek parents before completion of their 18th year acquires Greek citizenship on the day of adoption.
+• A foreign child adopted by a Greek national before completion of their 18th birthday acquires Greek citizenship on the day of adoption.

-• A child born to Greek citizens acquires Greek citizenship by descent regardless of the place of birth.
+• A child born to a Greek citizen mother or father acquires Greek citizenship by descent regardless of the place of birth.

 • Generally, the law states that public authorities are obliged not to provide their services to third-country nationals who do not have a passport or other travel document and/or are not residing legally in Greece.
 However, an exception is made in cases of urgent hospitalisation, childbirth and whenever the patient is a minor.
 Since 2018, an undocumented mother about to give birth must be admitted to public hospitals and issued with an ad hoc ID including her personal information based on her statement, solely for the purpose of registering the birth.
 Since 2020, births in hospitals or maternity clinics must be registered digitally through an online birth registration system.
-There are concerns that the implementation of the new system may have a detrimental impact on access to birth registration for undocumented people.
+There are some indications that access to birth registration for children of undocumented people remains difficult in some cases.

-• There are no mandatory requirements on civil registry officials to report people with irregular residence status to the immigration authorities.
+• There are no mandatory requirements on civil registry officials to report people with irregular residence status to the immigration authorities, and there is no information on whether this occurs in practice.

-• Late registration is possible but there is a penalty fee (30 EUR between 11-90 days after birth and 60 EUR after the 90th day)
+• Late birth registration is possible, but there is a penalty fee (30 EUR between 11-90 days after birth and 60 EUR after the 90th day).

-• There are particular sections of the Greek population believed to be stateless or at risk of statelessness, including a small number of people in the Thrace area (this population consists of members of the Muslim Minority of Western Thrace deprived of their Greek citizenship in 1955 and a small number of people from the Former Soviet Union); some Romani people; a (probably) small number of people who are members of the Greek Orthodox genos (homogenis from Constantinople and the islands of Imvros or Tenedos) who were born in Turkey or Greece and live in Greece; children of beneficiaries of international protection born in Greece whose births must be registered with the consular authority of their country; children born in Greece whose birth must be registered with the consular authority of their country and no such authority exists in Greece.
+• There are particular sections of the population in Greece who are believed to be stateless or at risk of statelessness, including a small number of people in the Thrace area (this population consists of members of the Muslim Minority of Western Thrace deprived of their Greek citizenship in 1955 and a small number of people from the Former Soviet Union); some Romani people; a (probably) small number of people who are members of Greek Orthodox descent (“homogenis” from Constantinople and the islands of Imvros or Tenedos) who were born in Turkey or Greece and live in Greece; descendants of Armenian refugees; children of beneficiaries of international protection born in Greece whose parents are stateless or whose births must be registered with the consular authority of their country; children born in Greece whose birth must be registered with the consular authority of their country and no such authority exists in Greece.

-• Some measures have been taken aimed at reducing statelessness in recent years, including favourable legal provisions to facilitate birth registration/civil registration, and the signature of a Memorandum of Cooperation on Statelessness prevention and nationality acquisition issues between the Ministry of Interior and UNHCR.
+• Some measures have been taken aimed at reducing statelessness in recent years, including legal provisions to facilitate birth registration/civil registration, and the signature of a Memorandum of Cooperation on statelessness prevention and nationality acquisition issues between the Ministry of Interior and UNHCR.

 • However, other measures aimed at reducing statelessness have been revoked in 2020.
 Under the previous Government, the Ministry of Interior had begun an effort to identify cases of statelessness in the Eastern Macedonia-Thrace, but the current Government has stated that it is not aware of any cases in the area (with no information publicly available on how this data was collected).
-A new procedure for the acquisition of Greek citizenship by stateless Romani people with a long historical presence in Greece was revoked in 2020.
+A procedure introduced for the acquisition of Greek citizenship by stateless Romani people with a long historical presence in Greece was never implemented and was revoked in 2020.

 • The Greek Citizenship Code includes provisions on deprivation of nationality, which are applied in practice.
-There are safeguards to prevent statelessness in most cases, except where citizenship was acquired by fraud or where Greek citizenship is deprived on grounds of disloyalty to the Greek State (although there is a safeguard to prevent deprivation resulting in statelessness for the individual’s spouse and/or children in this case).
+There are safeguards to prevent statelessness in most cases, except where citizenship was acquired by fraud or where Greek citizenship is deprived on grounds of disloyalty to the Greek State.
+Deprivation of nationality does not affect the nationality of the spouse or children of the person concerned, except in certain cases of fraud.

-• There is no explicit safeguard to prevent renunciation of Greek citizenship resulting in statelessness, although it is implied in the law that the individual holds another nationality, and the request must be approved by the competent authorities.
+• There is no general safeguard to prevent renunciation of Greek citizenship resulting in statelessness, although it is implied in the law that the individual seeking to renounce Greek citizenship must hold another nationality, and the request must be approved by the competent authorities.
+The safeguard against statelessness is absolute in cases of renunciation of Greek citizenship when it was acquired as a minor following the naturalisation of a parent, loss of citizenship due to adoption by a foreign national, or loss of citizenship by a woman who acquired it through marriage to a Greek citizen.

 • Decisions on deprivation of nationality may be appealed to the administrative court.
 There is a time limit in place and legal aid is available under general provisions.